hayk-bvb/Spotify-Platylist-Generator/README.md

 TROUBLESHOOT SECTION:

-* Do not include a playlist with a song that is not definined in Spotify, such as a song file used in Spotify from your local directory.
+* Do not include a playlist with a song that is not defined in Spotify, such as a song file used in Spotify from your local directory.
 * If you encounter a pickling error, this is probably due to the impror unzipping of the provided files from the link above.
 Re-unzip all the files properly and try again!